Dharamvirr/musixon/README.md

-# musixon:-A music player app
+# Musixon:-A music player app